-- Be reviewed and maintained with up-to-date information as it occurs or revised if the plan is no longer adequate for managing NOA on the property; - Be reviewed at least every five years or when changes are made to the property or workplace; - Be accessible to anyone working on the property so they can ensure NOA is managed correctly; - 4.
-Be accessible to health and safety representatives of workers, if required; - Be accessible to regulators on request including council, and state or territory government representatives; - Include a record of all NOA management activities; - Record all workers including their names, contact details and the asbestos awareness training they've received.
-These records must be kept for five years after workers cease employment; and, - All test results of air monitoring or NOA materials must be kept for 40 years.
+- Be reviewed and maintained with up-to-date information as it occurs or revised if the plan is no longer adequate for managing NOA on the property; - Be reviewed at least every five years or when changes are made to the property or workplace; - Be accessible to anyone working on the property so they can ensure NOA is managed correctly; - Be accessible to health and safety representatives of workers, if required; - Be accessible to regulators on request including council, SafeWork NSW and the NSW EPA; - 6.
+Include a record of all NOA management activities; - Record all workers including their names, contact details and the asbestos awareness training they've received.
+These records must be kept for five years after workers cease employment; and, - 8.
+All test results of air monitoring or NOA materials must be kept for 40 years.

-NOA DOS
+NOA DOs

 - ✓ DETERMINE if the property is in a NOA region

-- ✓ DEVELOP an Asbestos Management Plan
+- DEVELOP an Asbestos Management Plan

-- ✓ CONDUCT risk assessments and testing when required
+- CONDUCT risk assessments and testing when required

-- ✓ ENSURE workers are trained
+- ENSURE workers are trained

 - ✓ FOLLOW safe work procedures

 - ✓ IMPLEMENT control measures

 - ✓ APPLY decontamination procedures

 - ✓ DISPOSE of contaminated materials as asbestos waste

-- ✓ MANAGE and dispose of NOA according to regulations
+- MANAGE and dispose of NOA according to regulations

 - ✓ MAINTAIN records

-NOA DON'TS
+NOA DON'Ts